Your ride and comfort are everything – do not skimp on your choice of suspension.

 - When you change the springs or coils it is advisable to change the shock absorbers at the same time.
 If lifting your vehicle with new springs then longer travel shocks will be required.

 - Some vehicles will ride at a different height on each side of the vehicle.
 A lot of new suspensions system are designed with different heights in the springs and these are to go in the vehicle in a certain way.

-Give us a call to discuss all your four wheel drive suspension needs, we are avid four wheel drivers ourselves and can offer you a wealth of knowledge and advice at the best price.
+Give us a call to discuss all your four wheel drive suspension needs, we can offer you a wealth of knowledge and advice at the best price.